-help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your MEng (Hons) Intelligent Automaton & Robotics studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more.

 - Bird, J.O.
 (2022).
 Bird’s Electrical and Electronic Principles and Technology.
 Routledge.